bjorn/rpgdx/readme.md

 ```
 - May require the fork of mysql-shim too at <https://gitlab.com/poikilos/mysql-shim/-/tree/php8> if the site crashes when there is no database connection.

 These shims can be prepended to every php file automatically.
 This is necessary so that all php files in phpBB 2 (and other PHP files with old calls) have access to the old functions.
 To do so, follow either the VPS or managed hosting instructions below.
+Then do the "Install phpBB" section and anything below that.

 ### VPS instructions
 If your are using a VPS (or similar setup such as a dedicated server), run these two commands (again, only works/necessary if using PHP 8.0 or higher):